 Moving, attacking, and disabling Traps are the most common types of actions that a Hero takes, but some adventures and cards allow for Heroes to take special actions.
-These actions might range from rescuing a panicked villager to destroying a magical artifact.
+These actions might range from tracking bandits to retrieving a special item.
 When your Hero takes one of these actions, follow the instructions for the action as described in the Special Adventure Rules section, or on the card.